pdjstone/furby-web-bluetooth/README.md

 ### TODO
 - Buttons for more actions
 - Decode and display Furby state (e.g. antenna joystick, body sensors etc..)
+ - Test if this works on iOS with [WebBLE](https://itunes.apple.com/us/app/webble/id1193531073?mt=8)

 ## Troubleshooting tips
 WebBluetooth in Chrome for Android can be a bit buggy occasionally.
 If the Furby doesn't show up in the list when you try to connect, try quitting Chrome, then disable and re-enable bluetooth on your phone.